nraghunathan/dotfiles/README.md

 `.bash_profile`

 This is your personal bash profile.
 The daptiv `.bash_profile` file will source your personal `.bash_profile` file, if it exists in `~/.dotfiles/.bash_profile`

-`.gitconfig`

-This is your personal `.gitconfig` file.
-Strap will symlink this to your home folder.